 How to Tell Your Friend You Don't Want to Go to the Same College

 If you’re like many high schoolers, at one point you had a vision: you and your best friend, boxes in hand and your parents a few yards behind you, stepping onto your college campus for the first time.
-You probably sat around a camp fire one summer, or on your bed listening to your favorite song one afternoon, and talked about the wild adventures the two, or three, or four of you would have all together in an eclectic college apartment as young adults facing the world on your own.
+You probably sat around a campfire one summer, or on your bed listening to your favorite song one afternoon and talked about the wild adventures you would have together.

 But more often than not, when the time comes to formally enroll, things change.
-You may have taken a shot at a dream school across the country, and in return, was awarded a great scholarship.
-You might decide you want to pursue a pre-med degree, a major that isn’t offered at the arts school you had all planned to attend.
+You may have taken a shot at a dream school across the country and was awarded a scholarship.
+You might decide you want to pursue a pre-med degree, a major that isn’t offered at the arts school you planned to attend.

-Finding yourself in this position is extremely tough for high school students.
-On the one hand, you don’t want to disappoint your friends, or have them mad at you, especially now that you might not see them much in the next four years.
-On the other hand, this is your future, and you don’t want to jeopardize it.
+Finding yourself in this position is tough.
+On one hand, you don’t want to disappoint your friends or have them mad at you.
+On the other hand, this is your future and you don’t want to jeopardize it.
 Here are a few ways you can open up dialogue with your friends about attending a different school.

 An Emphasis on Your Future

-One of the most important aspects of this conversation will be about what you want for your future.
+One of the most important aspects of this conversation is what you want for your future.
 By explaining everything you will personally gain from going to your college as opposed to the one you had planned with your friends, they are more likely to see your reasons for taking this opportunity.
 The best of friends will want what’s best for you, no matter what.

 An Emphasis on Your Friendship